Bishop-Laboratory/autoPLIER-analysis/README.md

 3. How do interventions, such as chemotherapy, change this relationship?
 4. What new drug targets does this reveal?
 Does this tell us anything about the cell of origin?

-Here are the three approaches:
+Here are the three **aims**:

-1. PHATE atlas: We use manifold learning approaches to embed normal tissues and cancers in a low-dimensional space and then we can see how similar or different the cancer is from various normal tissues (e.g., PHATE, H-PHATE, clustering, etc). **Pro**: Very easy to visualize and interpret. **Con**: It's not that accurate as dimensionality reduction causes lots of information loss.
+1. **Manifold Alignment (Aim 1)**: Generation of normal reference manifold and then alignment of "query" cancer samples to this reference.
+This allows us to visually see where in the reference they align and then compare them to eachother using techniques like clustering.
+This approach isn't as accurate, but it's an absolute requirement for our tool since people need to visually see the alignment to understand it. **Pro**: Very easy to visualize and interpret. **Con**: It's not that accurate as dimensionality reduction causes lots of information loss.
-2. CellO Plier: We use NMF to find pathway-based latent dimensions that we can use to map cancer samples to the cell ontology and derive normal tissue scores for each cancer sample.
-E.g., Cancer sample X is 50% T-Cell and 50% Stem Cell.
+2. **Ontology-based normal-tissue scores (Aim 2)**: We use NMF to find pathway-based latent dimensions that we can use to map cancer samples to the cell ontology and derive normal tissue scores for each cancer sample.
+E.g., Cancer sample X is 50% T-Cell and 50% Stem Cell -- gives a more quantitative approach to mapping query cancers to normal tissue references.
-3. Cancer scores for normal tissues: This Dr. Zheng's idea (this is a tertiary approach we might not have time to get to) -- rather than finding "normal tissue scores in cancer" he wants to find "cancer scores in normal tissues" in order to find the normal tissues which most resemble a particular cancer.
-This approach is also optimized to deal with an issue relating to the number of genes expressed influencing the mapping of cancer to normal.
+3. **Cancer-reference projection (Aim 3)**: Creation of a cancer reference which we can generate scores for in normal tissues.
+This is the inverse of 2 where the normal is now the query and the cancer is the reference.
+There's certain reasons why this might actually be a more accurate strategy, but definitely still underdeveloped.

 ## Background